The ASHRAE Handbook is published in a series of four volumes, one of which is revised each year, ensuring that no volume is older than four years.

 ASHRAE publishes papers and transactions from presentations at its conference events.
 In addition, ASHRAE records most of the seminar sessions from its conferences on DVD.
 These DVDs are ideal for use at chapter meetings, in university courses, or company lunch and learns.
 Products available from the most recent conference may be found here.

-Programs sponsored by TC 4.4 at the next meeting (Chicago, IL - January 2018)
+Programs sponsored by TC 4.4 at the next meeting (Houston, TX - June 2018)

 Technical Committees are responsible for identifying research topics, proposing research projects, selecting bidders, and monitoring research projects funded by ASHRAE.
 Information about their specific research program is discussed at each TC meeting and at the TC’s Research Subcommittee meeting.

 1696-RP: Thermal, Moisture and Air Transport Property Values for New Building and Insulating Materials

 PMS: A. McGowan (chair), S. Glass, A. Karagiozis, T. Weston